Cloudyday56/Cloudyday56/README.md

 ## 🚀 Favorite Project

 ### [GM-platformer](https://github.com/Cloudyday56/GM-platformer)
-A platformer game built in GameMaker with two friends!
+A indie platformer game built in GameMaker
 > *Combining creativity, teamwork, and code for a fun gaming experience.*

 ---